berkeley-cdss/curriculum-guide/faq/changerequirements.md

 **As an instructor, What should I do if I want to conduct a workshop?
 Are there any existing hubs that I could repurpose?**

 Yes.
 We certainly do support using our hubs for workshops.
-For example, [D-Lab](https://dlab.berkeley.edu/) uses Datahub to run its R workshops for students regularly.
+For example, [D-Lab](https://dlab.berkeley.edu/) uses DataHub to run its R workshops for students regularly.

 Please send an email to Eric Van Dusen (ericvd@berkeley.edu)/Balaji Alwar (balajialwar@berkeley.edu) with the specific request you have in mind.